masforce/test-cdss-git-training-repo/README.md

 Test repository for CDSS Git training.
 # test-cdss-git-training-repo #

 This is a test repository used with the CDSS Git Training!
+Things to keep in mind for Markdown syntax:

+- Create a list by using a '-' followed by a space
+- Access Atom text editor with the 'atom' keyword followed by the filename
+- In Atom, access the Markdown preview with (Ctrl + shift + M)
+- Two spaces at the end of a line generates a new line

 ## Contents ##

-The repository contains a few folders and files created to demonstrate Git use.
+The repository contains a few folders and files created to demonstrate Git use and various training documentation exercises.

 ## Maintainer ##